 To begin the porting process, the first thing you will need to do is contact your current carrier to get the information they have on file for your project.
 You will need to speak to someone in the porting department, as they'll be able to provide you with service information for the number.

 In order to port your number, we'll need the following information of the authorized user or owner of the number.

-- A Letter of Authorization (LOA) signed by the authorized user and/or owner of the number(s).
+- A Letter of Authorization (US/Canada LOA) signed by the authorized user and/or owner of the number(s).

-- A scanned (or electronic) copy of the most recent phone bill (within the last 30 days) that includes the account, owner/authorized user name, and address information for all the numbers you'd like to port.
+- A scanned (or electronic) copy of your most recent phone bill (within the last 30 days) that includes the account, owner/authorized user name, and address information for all the numbers you'd like to port.

 To ensure that your port request processes as smoothly as possible, you will need to make sure all the information provided matches the service information on file with the current carrier.
 If the information you provide to us does not match the current carrier's records, your port request will be rejected, which will delay the port request until the information you provide matches the information the carrier has on file.

 Please refer to the Twilio Console to submit your porting request for US & Canada numbers.

 Please refer to International Porting Process FAQ page for further information on international porting.